COVID-19 – Destinations Where You Can Travel Now

 At Fair Voyage, we only promote verified socially and environmentally responsible suppliers.
 This has always been core to our mission and founding story—to create a solution for more ethical Kilimanjaro climbs as independently verified by the Kilimanjaro Porters Assistance Project (KPAP).

 As part of our Terms of Business, suppliers commit to become independently audited for sustainability by a Fair Voyage recognized certification body such as KPAP or those accredited by the Global Sustainable Tourism Council (GSTC).

-Tourism touches all 17 Sustainable Development Goals (SDGs) as set by the United Nations (UN) – from sustainable local economic development that empowers tourism workers and local communities, via conservation of nature and wildlife, through to climate action.
+Travel and tourism touches all 17 Sustainable Development Goals (SDGs) as defined by the United Nations (UN)—from sustainable local economic development that empowers tourism workers and local communities, via conservation of nature and wildlife, through to climate action.

-Any tourism solution that only focuses on select goals risks creating negative consequences for all other SDGs.
-At Fair Voyage, we believe that sustainability in tourism requires a holistic and balanced solution consistent will all SDGs.
+Any travel and tourism solution that only focuses on select goals risks creating negative side consequences for all other SDGs.
+At Fair Voyage, we believe that sustainability in travel and tourism requires a holistic and balanced solution consistent will all 17 SDGs.

 Fair Voyage is a member of the Global Sustainable Tourism Council (GSTC) and engages actively with the GSTC.